chhsiao1981/MongoDB-As-a-Service-SSPL/docs/01-FAQ.en.md

 14. English is not your mother-tone language, are you sure what you are saying？ You or I may misinterpret anything here～
     * I was actually extremely critized by many people that they need lots of time understanding my Chinese writing.
     * However, I am almost-sure that I can correctly read/revise Chinese articles.
-    * If I have time, I'll try to have gen-AI translate to Chinese, and revise accordingly.
+    * If I have time, I'll try my best to provide multi-language versions.